annar40/ISEProject/Sprint4.md

 Write test for new functionality implemented.

 A front-page readme that details requirements for running and using your application.

+Finish working on the homepage that was started in Sprint 3
 # SUBMISSIONS:
 Submission Format: GitHub & Video Links (Use comments on submission page for multiple links)